 - Am I always in front of a computer or phone?

-- Am I constantly watching everything that passes by on the street?
+- Do I constantly watching everything that passes by on the street?

 - Am I constantly listening to music or talking on the phone?

-- Detachment. eg when watching a a game, rather than hoping one side wins, just enjoy the game.
+Detachment.
+For example, when watching a a game, rather than hoping one side wins, just enjoy the game.
 You will be less drained from the experience.

-- The author shares a great example of attachment.
-We apply for a job.
-We see that we have a perfect fit..
-We see ourselves in that role.
-We are attached to it, and then crushed when we don’t get it.
+The author shares a great example of attachment.
+We apply for a job, we see that we have a perfect fit.
+You see yourself in that role.
+We become attached to it, and then crushed when we don’t get it.
 Detachment means telling ourselves that experience may not pan out as we would like, another one is around the corner, nature (God) didn’t intend it for us.

-It is hard to encapsulate a wonderful book like this, bu hopefully it gives you a flavor.
+It is hard to encapsulate a wonderful book like this, but hopefully it gives you a flavor.